Three-body resonances in the $\varphi^4$ theory: Introduction

 \section{Introduction}

 The hadronic three-body problem marks the current frontier of the theoretical and computational progress in hadron spectroscopy.
-Its understanding is crucial to various systems of high relevance, such as the Roper resonance and its large branching ratios to $\pi\pi N$ channels~\cite{Arndt:2006bf, Ceci:2011ae, Loring:2001kx, Lang:2016hnn}, or the search for spin exotics~\cite{Dobbs:2019sgr} decaying only to three-body final states.
+Its understanding is crucial to various systems of high relevance, such as the Roper resonance and its large branching ratios to $\pi\pi N$ channels~\cite{Arndt:2006bf, Ceci:2011ae, Loring:2001kx, Lang:2016hnn, Severt:2022jtg} and other mesonic resonances, such as the $\omega(782)$ \cite{10.1093/ptep/ptac097} decaying into $\pi^+\pi^-\pi^0$, or the search for spin exotics~\cite{Dobbs:2019sgr} decaying only to three-body final states.